monaAchd/ArduinoProgramming/Soil-Moisture-Sensor/README.md

 3. Copy and paste the code from soil_moisture.ino in the Soil-Moisture-Sensor folder into the Arduino IDE.

-4. Connect the soil moisture sensor and LED to the specified pins on the Arduino board as shown in the circuit diagram.
+4. Connect the soil moisture sensor and LED to the specified pins on the Arduino board.

 5. Upload the code to the Arduino board.